babaniyi/babaniyi.github.io/_posts/2023-03-22-designing-a-recommendation-system-for-search-in-ecommerce.md

 ## 1.2.
 Image visual search
 This component outputs a list of images after receiving a text query as input.
-Based on how closely the text query and the image resemble each other, the images are ranked. <b>Representation learning</b> is a method that is frequently used to do this.
+Based on how closely the text query and the image resemble each other, the images are ranked. **Representation learning** is a method that is frequently used to do this.

 In representation learning, a model is trained to turn data like images and texts into representations referred to as embeddings.
 Another way to describe it is that the model converts the images and text queries into points in the embedding space, an N-dimensional space.
 These embeddings are trained so that nearby embeddings in the embedding space exist for similar images [[1]](#references).